STEM School Highlands Ranch shooting: Shooting

+McKinney told investigators, and later reaffirmed in an affidavit, that he had planned to commit suicide after, but his plan was thwarted when he realized he did not know how to release the safety mechanism on his handgun.
+A video camera captured McKinney attempting suicide and struggling with the safety before being confronted by a security guard, whose instructions to surrender McKinney complied with.

-Officers did not have to fire at the suspects prior to them being taken into custody, later confirming that at least two handguns were used in the shooting, with three handguns and a rifle recovered.
-However, there was an instance of friendly fire during the response in which a private security guard reacted to a muzzle of a gun coming around the corner, that was later established to be held by a Douglas County Sheriffs deputy.
-Officers also went to Erickson's home and seized a car with hand-painted graffiti that read "Fuck society" as well as "666" and a pentagram.
+Officers did not have to fire at the suspects prior to them being taken into custody, however, there was an instance of friendly fire during the response in which a private security guard reacted to a muzzle of a gun coming around the corner, that was later established to be held by a Douglas County Sheriffs deputy.
+Authorities later confirmed that at least two handguns were used in the shooting, with three handguns and a rifle recovered.
+They also went to Erickson's home and seized a car with hand-painted graffiti that read "Fuck society" as well as "666" and a pentagram.

 Victims

-One student was killed and eight others were injured in the shooting, two were in serious condition.
-On 12 May the last of wounded were released from the hospital.
+One student was killed and eight others were injured in the shooting; two were as of 2019 in serious condition.
+On 12 May, the last of the wounded students was released from the hospital.
 Officials told reporters at the time that the youngest victim was 15 years old.
 There were no staff deaths or injuries; all victims were students.

 At least three students, 18-year-old seniors Kendrick Castillo, Joshua Jones, and Brendan Bialy, lunged at an attacker, later identified as Erickson.
 The three students jumped from their desks and slammed the gunman against the wall.
 The shooter fired off several shots as they struggled with him.
 Castillo was killed in the process, the only student killed during the shooting.
 Jones was shot twice, receiving non-life-threatening injuries in his leg and hip.
 Bialy managed to wrestle the handgun away from the shooter during the struggle.